MariuszLepkowski/DrumLib/README.md

 ## 🎯 Project Goals

 The main goal of **DrumLib** was to serve as a learning environment for mastering backend development with Django.
-From designing the architecture and building the API to deployment and containerization – this project reflects my self-taught journey and growth as a developer.
+From designing the architecture to deployment and containerization – this project reflects my self-taught journey and growth as a developer.

 ---